 Partnering in real estate investment works well for new and seasoned investors, with many opportunities to cut a deal.

 There is an understanding that one party might have more experience, but not enough money to pursue the opportunity.
-A partnership is formed and through negotiations and an equal share contract between two parties.
+A partnership is formed through negotiations and an equal share contract between two parties.

 - Crowdfunded campaigns